simondotm/nx-firebase/README.md

 This is also useful for cleaner separation if you have multiple Firebase projects in your Nx workspace.

-Again, you are free to modify these locations if you wish by simply changing the Firebase configuration files; the NxFirebase plugin does not use these configuration files in any way.
+Again, you are free to modify these locations if you wish by simply changing the Firebase configuration files; the Nx-Firebase plugin does not use these configuration files in any way.

 ## Migrating an existing Firebase project to Nx